-We’ve never met a scenic boardwalk trail we didn’t like, but this one might be Ontario’s best.
+We’ve never met a boardwalk trail we didn’t like, but this one might be Ontario’s best.
 Hardy Lake Provincial Park is one of the quieter hiking spots in the Muskoka region, with a wooden walkway to take in your surroundings.

 There are no visitor facilities or amenities at Hardy Lake, according to Ontario Parks, but the fascinating geological history makes it a destination worth visiting.